bozhenhhu/DefectSAM/README.md

 Download the [model checkpoint](https://drive.google.com/file/d/1VX8O7R7UCUg8In9SShLxK1lVRi97luEf/view?usp=sharing) and place it at e.g., `weights/defect_vit_b`

 ## Dataset
 The history of the thermal data for flat-type specimens is [here](https://github.com/bozhenhhu/Deep-Learning-Models-for-Defect-Detection).
-We plan to release more thermal data and artificial annotations.
+We released more thermal data and artificial annotations in the Releases of this repository.

 ### License
 Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC)